MimiLau/Basic-html-project-in-Jade/README.md

 - [ ] when input blog name, convert space into `-`

 # Changelog
+18-4-2016
+- the config of stylelint was missing.
+Adding back the `.stylelintrc.json`, postcss now works with stylelint.

 14-4-2016
 - redirect to 404 page if no such post